 There are only around 35 known paintings credited to the Dutch artist Johannes Vermeer but his works are among the most recognisable in the world, including Girl with a Pearl Earring and View of Delft.
 You will see both on this exclusive six-day tour with the art critic Andrew Graham-Dixon, who is writing a new book about Vermeer.

 Andrew will share his vast knowledge of the Dutch Golden Age during an exclusive talk and Q&A session.
 He will also join you for a private, out-of-hours viewing at the Mauritshuis in The Hague.
-You will see some of Rembrandt's most famous works at the Rijksmuseum in Amsterdam and enjoy visits to the Panorama Mesdag, Gouda and Antwerp.
+You will see some of Rembrandt's most famous works at the Rijksmuseum in Amsterdam and enjoy visits to the Panorama Mesdag, Gouda and Rotterdam.

 Telegraph Subscriber Exclusive Offer